apache/doris-website/versioned_docs/version-2.1/faq/lakehouse-faq.md

     </property>
    ```

-10. Error：java.security.InvalidAlgorithmParameterException: the trustAnchors parameter must be non-empty
+10. Error: java.security.InvalidAlgorithmParameterException: the trustAnchors parameter must be non-empty

     Entire error info found in FE.log is shown as below:
     ```